Bobsleigh at the 2014 Winter Olympics – Qualification

-The following is about the qualification rules and the quota allocation for the bobsleigh at the 2014 Winter Olympics.
+The qualification system for bobsleigh at the 2014 Winter Olympics determined the number of athletes and sleds each nation could enter in the men's and women's events.
+Qualification was based primarily on International Bobsleigh and Skeleton Federation (FIBT) world rankings and results from the 2012–13 and 2013–14 seasons, with additional quota places reserved to ensure host nation and continental representation.

 Qualification Rules

 A maximum of 170 quota spots are available to athletes to compete at the games.
 A maximum 130 men and 40 women may qualify.
 The qualification is based on the world rankings of January 20, 2014.
 Pilots must compete in five different races on three different tracks during the 2012/13 season or 2013/14 season.
 Men pilots must be in the top 50 of the world rankings, while women need to be in the top 40.
 Each continent (Africa, Americas, Asia, Europe and Oceania) and the hosts are allowed to enter a sled provided they meet the above standard.
 For each men's event 30 sleds will be allowed to compete (maximum of three NOCs with three sleds and six NOCs with two sleds).
 For the women's event there will be a total of 20 sleds allowed to compete (maximum of two NOCs with three sleds, four NOCs with two sleds).